mehstruslehpy/Documents/C++/WindowsTTPPort/TTPSim/README.md

 ![link to demo gif goes here](https://raw.githubusercontent.com/mehstruslehpy/Documents/master/C%2B%2B/TTPSim/TTPSimAndAsmDemo.gif)

 #WINDOWS NOTES:
-*the debug scripts will only work if the system you are using has the correct *nix shells and utilities *you can either run the program via the command prompt using a program like msys or by clicking run inside of codeblocks *if you choose to run inside of codeblocks set the ram file to run via Project>Set programs' arguments...> then type your filename under Program arguments:"
+* the debug scripts will only work if the system you are using has the correct nix shells and utilities
+* you can either run the program via the command prompt using a program like msys or by clicking run inside of codeblocks
+* if you choose to run inside of codeblocks set the ram file to run via Project>Set programs' arguments...> then type your filename under Program arguments
-*debugging inside codeblocks works like normal except both the release and debug build targets build with the -g compiler flag
+* debugging inside codeblocks works like normal except both the release and debug build targets build with the -g compiler flag